laravel/docs/installation.md

 Many of Laravel's configuration options may vary depending on whether your application is running on your local machine or on a production web server, so your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would be exposed.

-You may also review the files within the `vendor/laravel/framework/config` directory to see the options and environment variables available to you.
-Each file is documented, so feel free to look through the files and get familiar with the available options that can be configured using environment variables.

 > [!NOTE]
-> For more information about the `.env` file and environment based configuration, check out the full [configuration documentation](/docs/{{version}}/configuration#environment-configuration).
+> For more information about the `.env` file and the options that can be configured using environment variables, check out the full [configuration documentation](/docs/{{version}}/configuration#environment-configuration).

 <a name="databases-and-migrations"></a>
 ### Databases and Migrations